20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 Too Thin?

-• Simmer uncovered 5-10 minutes
+• Simmer uncovered 5-10 additional minutes

 Variations & Substitutions

-• Make It Vegetarian: Use vegetable broth
+• Make It Vegetarian: Use vegetable broth instead of chicken broth

-• Extra Protein: Add cooked, diced chicken
+• Extra Protein: Add 1 cup diced cooked chicken or 1/2 cup bacon bits

-• Spicier Version: Add 1/4 teaspoon cayenne pepper
+• Spicier Version: Add 1/4 teaspoon cayenne pepper or 1/2 cup pepper jack cheese

 Storage & Reheating